Projects

 public toilets in the county, the publics toilets on Polperro’s harbour quay

 businesses and the Polperro Harbour Trust.
-Up to 20000 visitors per
+Up to 20000 residents and visitors per

 year utilise these facilities.